rhollomon/Legend-of-Nine/pages/problem.md

 ### 2.1 Context of Product

 Game should be run on PC.
-If modifying, your machine will need to support Java Swing, which means you will most likely need a computer with either the Windows or Mac OS.
+If modifying, your machine will need to support Java Swing.

-## 2.2 Domain Model with Description

-Display and describe your domain model.